streamr-dev/streamr-client-javascript/README.md

 ------ | ------------- | -----------
-url | wss://www.streamr.com/api/v1/ws | Address of the Streamr websocket endpoint to connect to. restUrl | https://www.streamr.com/api/v1/ws | Base URL of the Streamr REST API. apiKey | null | Defined for backwards compatibility.
-Should use `auth.apiKey` instead. auth | {} | Object that can contain different information to authenticate.
+url | wss://www.streamr.com/api/v1/ws | Address of the Streamr websocket endpoint to connect to. restUrl | https://www.streamr.com/api/v1/ws | Base URL of the Streamr REST API. auth | {} | Object that can contain different information to authenticate.
 More details below. autoConnect | true | If set to `true`, the client connects automatically on the first call to `subscribe()`.
 Otherwise an explicit call to `connect()` is required. autoDisconnect | true  | If set to `true`, the client automatically disconnects when the last stream is unsubscribed.
 Otherwise the connection is left open and can be disconnected explicitly by calling `disconnect()`.